 Get help from Valencia College librarians and librarians from around the state of Florida.

-During the Spring 2021 term, students can chat live online or text a Valencia College librarian during the hours of
+During the Summer 2021 term, students can chat live online or text a Valencia College librarian during the hours of

 During off hours, students can send an e-mail that librarians will retrieve when the virtual desk reopens.